ibm-cloud-docs/vpc/known-issues.md

 {: #cross-regional-replica-incorrect-href-source-snapshot}

 When you retrieve information about your cross-regional replica share, the source snapshot's href value is incorrect in the API response.
 Refer to the source snapshot ID or source snapshot CRN instead.

+### File share `accessor_bindings` missing in share API response
+{: #fs-missing-accessor-info-api}

+When creating, retrieving, listing, updating, or deleting file shares, `accessor_bindings` may be absent from the share API response.

+### File share `more_info` does not return URL of issue
+{: #fs-missing-more-info-url}

+When an error is reported while making share API requests, the `more_info` property does not return an error topic URL for the issue encountered.
+The `more_info` property currently returns information on how to resolve the issue encountered instead.

+### File share properties missing in API response
+{: #file-share-properties-missing-in-api-response}

+[Select availability]{: tag-green}

+When using an API `version` query parameter of `2025-09-15` or earlier, the following properties might be missing or incorrect from the response:

+- `zone` might be absent in the share API response when file shares and file share snapshots with `rfs` profile from a source share are created, retrieved, listed, updated, or deleted by using an API version of `2025-09-15` or earlier.
+When a `version` query parameter of `2025-09-15` or earlier is used, the `zone` of an `rfs` share snapshot returns the first zone from the region and is informational only. `zone` is not affected for `dp2` share snapshots and is represented correctly for `rfs` share snapshots when an API version of `2025-09-16` or later is used.

+### Creating replica file shares with `allowed_transit_encryption_modes` or mount targets with `transit_encryption`
+{: #replica-file-share-transit-encryption}

+[Select availability]{: tag-green}

+When you try to create a replica file share with the `allowed_transit_encryption_modes` option specified, the request fails.
+Additionally, creating a replica file share with a mount target without a `transit_encryption` value in the source share's `allowed_transit_encryption_modes` property fails.
+This behavior is incorrect.
+To work around this issue, do not specify `allowed_transit_encryption_modes` in requests to create a replica file share.
+The replica's `allowed_transit_encryption_modes` are inherited from the source share.
+When you want to create a mount target for a replica file share, use only the `transit_encryption` values that are specified in the source share's `allowed_transit_encryption_modes` property.

+### Regional file share mount target provisioning delays
+{: #regional-file-share-mount-target-provisioning}

+[Select availability]{: tag-green}

+Creating a share mount target for a regional file share can take more than 10 minutes, during which time its `lifecycle_state` shows as `pending`.
+Mount targets for shares that use the `dp2` profile are not affected.

+### Regional file share snapshot size not reported accurately in API and CLI responses
+{: #regional-file-share-snapshot-size-incorrect}

+When performing file share operations with the CLI or API, the snapshot size field defaults to 1 in the response when a snapshot is created and to 0 otherwise.
+This value does not represent the actual size of the snapshot for regional shares.

 ### Backup plan ID property in the API response
 {: #backup-policy-plan-fs}